jorge3186/nbaTrends/README.md

 These networks can either be bridge or overlay networks based on your docker swarm configuration.
 Examples:
 - `docker network create -d bridge elasticsearch`
-- `dcoker network create -d overlay hadoop`
+- `docker network create -d overlay hadoop`

 ### Compose
 Once networks have been created just run the following commands: